nickjalbert/recipes/beans/no-soak-black-beans.md

   1/2 hours total.
 * **Seasoning:**
     * Heat 3 tbsp olive oil in a large pan
-    * Sautee onion, garlic, and red pepper until garlic starts to brown
+    * Sautee garlic and red pepper until garlic starts to brown
+    * Add onion saute for ~5min
     * Add beans to pan, cook ~20min
     * Add bay leaf, cumin, black pepper and cook until thick (another ~20min)
     * Finish with a dash of balsamic vinegar (not too much though!)